henrythasler/Leaflet.Geodesic/README.md

 # Leaflet.Geodesic

 Add-on for [Leaflet](http://leafletjs.com/) to draw [geodesic](http://en.wikipedia.org/wiki/Geodesics_on_an_ellipsoid) lines and great circles.
 A geodesic line is the shortest path between two given positions on the earth surface.
 Wrapping at lng=180° is handled correctly.
+The master branch is compatible with Leaflet v1.0.0+.
+For older versions see below.

 [<img src="https://github.com/henrythasler/Leaflet.Geodesic/blob/master/example/interactive.png" alt="Leaflet.Geodesic Screenshot" />](http://www.thasler.com/leaflet.geodesic/example/interactive.html)